thomas-fossati/ietf-101-hackathon/testbed/README.md

 ## Configuration

-The testbed is divided into two domains ('1' and '2') connected by the router node.
+The testbed is divided into two domains ('client' and 'server') connected by the router node.

 ```
 +---------------------+---------------------+